-Induction cooktops use an electromagnetic field to heat up a pan while leaving the cooking surface cool to the touch and without heating the air around the cooktop.
+Induction cooktops use an electromagnetic field to heat up a pan while leaving the cooking surface cool to the touch and without heating up the kitchen.
 It's much safer and more energy efficient than either gas or electric cooking.

 Because the pan is heated by a magnetic field instead of by heating the bottom of the pan with a flame or electric heating element, an induction cooktop is more energy efficient because less energy is wasted by heating up the air around the pot.
 With a gas stove, only 40 percent of the generated heat ends up cooking the food.
 The other 60 percent is wasted — all it does is make the kitchen hotter.